FreakyAli/Maui.FreakyEffects/README.md

 # Maui.FreakyEffects

-Maui.FreakyEffects is a collection of visually stunning and unique effects for Maui, it contains a variety of effects that you can use to add some creativity to your Maui applications.
+Maui.FreakyEffects is a collection of lightweight, visually stunning and unique effects for Maui, it contains a variety of effects that you can use to add some creativity to your Maui applications.

 The code for each effect is well-documented and easy to understand, making it accessible for both experienced Maui developers and those just starting out.